hpe-storage/nimble-python-sdk/tests/README.md

 please set env variable "CONSOLELOG=0" and then run the below command "python -m unittest discover <test_directory>".

-The Second Option will create a log file named "UnittestResult.log" and "TestcaseRun.log" under the testcase/logs folder.
-UnittestResult.log has the summary of the testcase run whereas the Testcaserun.log will have the log for each test.
+The Second Option will create a log file named "Unittest_Summary.log" and "TestcaseRun.log" under the testcase/logs folder.
+Unittest_Summary.log has the summary of the testcase run whereas the Testcaserun.log will have the log for each test.

 ### Example : Go to testcase folder on cmd prompt and run "python -m unittest discover -v ."